 Working towards the world's best tourism and hospitality education network by connecting faculty and students to industry, and to each other.

-LinkBC is a value-added service organization working with tourism and hospitality programs across British Columbia, Canada.
+About LinkBCLinkBC is a value-added service organization working with post-secondary programs across British Columbia, Canada.

 Morgan Westcott, General Manager

-A graduate of the BCIT tourism marketing program, Morgan holds a BA in English, an MA in Tourism Management, and has management-level experience in cultural tourism promotions, food & beverage operations, and special events.
+A graduate of the BCIT tourism marketing program, Morgan holds a BA in English, an MA in Tourism Management, and has management-level experience in cultural tourism, food & beverage operations, and special events.

 Morgan manages LinkBC's operations, staff and strategic direction.
-She oversees projects and events including the annual Case Competition, Student-Industry Rendezvous, Project Change, and the Study Tourism in BC Marketing Plan.
+She oversees projects and events including the annual Case Competition, Student-Industry Rendezvous, and Project Change.

 LinkBC Advisory Board